wendahere/GoGetter/Journal.md

 ## Week 9 (8/11/2020 to 14/11/2020)

+Wen Da completed the PCB Design to be sent out for manufacturing and did 3D modeling for the PCB.
+Allen work on finishing his designs and sent out quotations to 5 manufacturing companies and did mechanical calculations for his designs.

 ### Monday 08/11/2020

 Wen Da worked on final design of PCB EAGLE board to be manufactured and emailed JLCPCB about his inquiries and talked to Mr Steven Chew about PCB Vias.